AYadrov/FPGuard/README.md

 		* [sympy](https://www.sympy.org/en/index.html) > 1.4
 		* [bigfloat](https://pypi.org/project/bigfloat) > 0.4.0

 In addition, FPGuard requires `IbexOpt` to be installed.
-Please, follow the instruction that can be found in [ibex-lib repository](https://github.com/ibex-team/ibex-lib).
+Please, follow the instructions that can be found in [ibex-lib repository](https://github.com/ibex-team/ibex-lib).

 Before launching, make sure that you added environmental variable `SAT_ROOT=[...]/FPGuard`.